jonburchel/ScreenshotScrubber/README.md

+# Screenshot Scrubber

-The Screenshot Scrubber allows you to easily replace text and images in web pages, to remove personally identifiable information (PII) to prepare the pages for screenshots in documentation.
+The Screenshot Scrubber browser extension allows you to easily replace text and images in web pages to remove personally identifiable information (PII) to prepare the pages for screenshots in documentation.
+It can also have fun other uses to trick family members into thinking you or they are in the news, or  to prove that your checking account has ten billion dollars.

 ## Installation